drtyhlpr/rpi23-gen-image/README.md

 ```

 ## Flashing the image file
-After the image file was succesfully created by the `rpi2-gen-image.sh` script it can be copied to the microSD card that will be used by the RPi2 computer.
+After the image file was successfully created by the `rpi2-gen-image.sh` script it can be copied to the microSD card that will be used by the RPi2 computer.
 This can be performed by using the tools `bmaptool` or `dd`.
 Using `bmaptool` will probably speed-up the copy process because `bmaptool` copies more wisely than `dd`.

 #####Flashing examples:
 ```shell